 This South Beach and North Beach taqueria is known for churning out upscale Mexican street food on gluten-free blue masa tortillas.
 We’re partial to the squash blossom—fried and pressed with cotija cheese and refried beans.

-Tacos & Tattoos
+12. Tacos And Tattoos